 An Intensive Outpatient Program (IOP) for PTSD is a less intensive option than PHP.
 At the intensive outpatient level of care, teens receive a half-day of professional treatment.
 Most teens in IOP are able to attend school and live at home.
 IOP is an effective alternative to residential or partial hospitalization programs.
 It may be appropriate for teenagers who need more structure than private-practice psychotherapy for their PTSD.
 The number of hours and frequency of treatment in an Intensive Outpatient Program may vary.
 Generally, IOP programs offer 3-4 hours of DBT for up to four days a week.
 On the IOP level, teens learn how to move on from their traumas using DBT skills in combination with exposure therapy for PTSD or EMDR.

-Whether it’s a DBT therapist or teen rehab center; residential treatment, IOP or PHP, get in touch with a DBT program for your teen’s PTSD today.
+Whether it’s a DBT therapist or residential treatment, IOP, or PHP, get in touch with a DBT program for your teen’s PTSD today.
 Let your child start building, as they say in the DBT world, “a life worth living.”

 To read more about post-traumatic stress disorder, check out our Parent Guide to PTSD.